rustfs/docs.rustfs.com/docs/management/object/deletion.md

 ---
-title: "RustFS Object Deletion"
+title: "Object Deletion"
-description: "Objects can be deleted on RustFS UI, or through MinIO Client and API."
+description: "Delete objects using the RustFS UI, MinIO Client, or API."
 ---

-# RustFS Objects
+# Object Deletion

-Objects are the basic storage units in RustFS, containing data, metadata, and unique identifiers (Object Key).
-Data is stored in the form of objects.
-This chapter uses file upload and deletion as examples to introduce object management.
+This guide covers object deletion.

-> For concepts related to objects, you can refer to the [Core Concepts](../../concepts/glossary.md) chapter.
+> For concepts related to objects, see [Core Concepts](../../concepts/glossary.md).

-## Deleting Objects

-Objects can also be deleted on the UI, using `mc`, or through API methods.
-For example, to delete the file created in the previous steps, you can complete object deletion.

-## Deleting Files on RustFS UI
+## Using the RustFS UI

-1. Log into the RustFS UI console.
+1. Log in to the RustFS Console.
-1. Select the bucket containing the file to be deleted.
+2. Select the bucket containing the file to be deleted.
-1. On the bucket page, select the file to be deleted.
+3. On the bucket page, select the file to be deleted.
-1. Click **Delete Selected Items** in the upper right corner, then click **Confirm** in the popup dialog to complete file deletion.
+4. Click **Delete Selected Items** in the upper right corner, then click **Confirm** in the popup dialog.

 ![object deletion from ui](images/delete_file_from_ui.png)

-### Deleting Files Using `mc`
+### Using `mc`

-Use the `mc rm` command to delete files:
+Delete a file:

 ```bash
 # delete file